nickolaus65/RasberryPi4_and_Pixhawk/README.md

   $ sudo apt-get upgrade
   $ sudo reboot now   (This step is necessary to compile all the changes)
 </code></pre>

 <h3>
   7. Test the connection between Pixhawk and Raspberry Pi 4:
+  (change the IP Addresses accordingly with your network.
+Furthermore for no IPAddress issues make it static, please see: https://www.makeuseof.com/raspberry-pi-set-static-ip/)
 </h3>

 ---